PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "And bring the bag to me," said Dimsbury.

-"Believe me, Mr. Wizard, you don't want to mess around in that bag," said Boltac as the Orc's dragged him away.
+"Believe me, Mr. Wizard, you don't want to mess around in that bag," said Boltac as the Orcs dragged him away.

 "STOP!" cried Dimsbury.
-"What did you say?"
+"What did you say?" he asked Boltac.

 "I said, for your own good, you should leave that bag alone."